 A+FCU members can conveniently access a pre-filled direct deposit form from within A+ Online Banking and the A+ Mobile App.
 The form will have an image of a sample check, pertinent account information, and A+FCU’s mailing address and phone number.

-To access the form, click Direct Deposit Form under the Services Menu.
+To access the form, log in to online banking and select Services > Direct Deposit Form.
 Choose the account holder’s name if you have a joint account and the share you’d like to deposit funds to.
 Verify your address is correct and click Submit.

 If you’re unable to enroll online, print the completed Direct Deposit Form and submit it to the employer, business, or agency that will be sending payments.
 Please note that they may have their own form; in that case, you’ll carefully copy the information over.